Kildeer Countryside Elementary School

 |KILDEER ELEMENTARY SCHOOL - ISAT DATA|

 |MATH||ELA (RDG & WRITING)||Science|

 |2014-2015 (PARCC)||58||65||27||79||72||39||No Science Assessment|

 |*Indicates that these scores are based on the revised ISAT cut scores implemented by the state of Illinois.
 It is not appropriate to compare data before and after the change in cut scores.|

 USDE Blue Ribbon

 #19 in Chicago Tribune Top 50 Chicagoland Schools

-IAHPERD Physical Fitness Blue Ribbon (recognition two years)
+IAHPERD Physical Fitness Blue Ribbon (recognition three years)